jeflem/ananke/doc/src/container-admins.md

 c.Authenticator.admin_users.add('hub_admin_user_id')
 ```

-If there are more than one hub admin, use one such line per hub admin.
+If there is more than one hub admin, use one such line per hub admin.

 ### User server behavior